-Local Service 5.2: Community and Cultural De Indicator Measure Target July to December 2014 Comment January to June 2015 Comment The Community is Satisfied with Council's Role in Community and Cultural Development and Planning Community Satisfaction Survey Maintained or Improved The next update for this satisfaction score will be in 2015.
-The next update for this satisfaction score will be in late 2015.
+Indicator Measure Target July to December 2014 Comment January to June 2015 Comment he Community is Satisfied with Council's cole in Community and Cultural Development and Planning Community Satisfaction Survey Maintained or Improved • The next update for this satisfaction score will be in 2015. • The next update for this satisfaction score will be in late 2015.
 More opportunities for participating in community cultural events are provided Number of community cultural events Increasing Artisan markets at Oran Park Town and Narellan Community Centre provided local artisans with opportunities to sell products and residents with access to local market.
 Portrait group continues to meet weekly and to recruit new participants.
 Supported local resident to organise Moon Festival event at Mt Annan - August.
 Narellan Rhythms Festival held at Notts Oval in November, providing opportunity for artists, services and residents to engage and enjoy.
 The Civic Centre has hosted more end of year productions this year than any other in the past five years with 16 dance studios utilising the venue, local schools, professional agents and community groups.
-The cultural performance grants were awarded to 10 Artisan Markets held at Camden Civic Centre in June to provide local artisans with opportunities to sell products and local residents with access to local market.
+The cultural performance Artisan Markets held at Camdo Civic Centre in June to provide local artisans with opportuniti to sell products and local residents with access to local market.
 Review in progress.
-About Face portrait group met regularly at Narellan Library, 12 - 15 people attend each week, 2 are new, a master class is being organised for August.
-Artist networking meeting was held in July at Oran Park Work Smart Hub, 21 attended with emerging needs identified and recorded.
-Camden Shorts event including live performances by young people was held at Camden Civic Centre in May, there were 22 performers and 130 in the audience.
-Two Aboriginal artists and children from Camden Family Day Care Centre plan to exhibit work at Camden Library during NAIDOC week.
+About Face portrait group mer regularly at Narellan Library, 1 15 people attend each week, 2 are new, a master class is bein organised for August.
+Artist networking meeting washeld in July at Oran Park Work Smart Hub, 21 attended with emerging needs identified and recorded.
+Camden Shorts event including live performances by young people washeld at Camden Contre in May, there were 22 performers and 130 in the audience.
+Two Aboriginal artists and children from Camden Family Day Care Centre plan to exhib work at Camden Library during the self-self-self-self-self-self-self-self-